nareshbhatia/custom-react-stack/README.md

 3. http://localhost:3002/: Remix App (not started)

-Note that the React App fetches mock data from MSW, whereas the other two apps fetch real data from the movie-api.
+Note that the React App fetches mock data from MSW, whereas the other two apps fetch real data from the movie-magic-api.

 > Note: Do not run `npm install` in any of the subdirectories.
 It will break the
 > build.
 There should be only one `package-lock.json` file in the entire repo